Training on Irrelevant States Implies Data Augmentation: Generalization in Contextual MDPs: How exploration can improve generalization

-In conclusion, training on more data can reduce the spurious correlations in the dataset, but training with incorrect labels can introduce new spurious correlations.
-Which of these two will influence generalisation performance more depends on the environment's input features.
-In the Four Rooms example in Figure \ref{fig:random}, the benefits of training on additional random transitions seem to outweigh the disadvantages of incorrect labels slightly.
+In conclusion, training on more data, even data irrelevant during to the training tasks, can reduce the spurious correlations in the dataset, but training with incorrect labels can introduce {\em new} spurious correlations.
+Which of these two will influence generalization performance more depends on the environment's input features.
+In the Four Rooms example in Figure~\ref{fig:random}, the benefits of training on additional random transitions seem to outweigh the disadvantages of incorrect labels slightly.
 However, to improve this trade-off, we propose to leverage exploration in such a way that the agent trains on as many reachable states as possible {\em while also} maintaining accurate targets for these states.